c3kay/hoyolab-rss-feeds/CONTRIBUTING.md

 [being worked](https://github.com/c3kay/hoyolab-rss-feeds/pulls)
 on first!
 If the bug is new, please open an issue and describe the problem as detailed as possible.
 Console output, the config file or the feed files can also be very helpful for debugging.
 So please attach them if needed!
-You can also use the Issue-page to ask questions about the project, but please check if they have already been answered before!
+You can use the discussion page to ask questions about the project, but please check if they have already been answered before!